lmri-met/metpyrad/docs/source/topics/hidex_tdcr.rst

 Calculating background, sample and net quantities
 -------------------------------------------------

-Output files of the HidexTDCRProcessor class
+Output files of the HidexTDCR class
 --------------------------------------------